-- Three adjacent sides and two included angles within those sides - Three angles and two included sides within those angles

-Basically, for any quadrilateral the following are the minimum conditions for congruency:

-AAASS, AASAS, ASASA - Four sides and an angle can be conditions for congruency only if the quadrilaterals are concave.
+- Three adjacent sides and two included angles within those sides - Three angles and two included sides within those angles Basically, for any quadrilateral the following are the minimum conditions for congruency: AAASS, AASAS, ASASA, SASAS - Four sides and an angle can be conditions for congruency only if the quadrilaterals are concave.

-In the quadrilaterals ABCD' and ABCD'', l(AB) = 5, l(BC) = 6, $\angle ABC = 90^{\circ}$ , l(AD') = l(AD'') = 4 and l(CD') = l(CD'') = 5.
-But ABCD' is not congruent to ABCD''
+In the quadrilaterals ABCD' and ABCD', I(AB) = 5, I(BC) = 6, $\angle ABC = 90^{\circ}$, I(AD')=I(AD'')=4 and I(CD')=I(CD'')=5.
+But ABCD' is not congruent to ABCD"